 The Bible has a lot to say about different levels of faith.
 While some types of faith are somewhat related, others are distinctly different, with names such as common, great, genuine, and one we all hope to avoid, wavering.

 Christian faith is based on God's promises, rather than feelings, or things visible.
 Great faith holds fast regardless of outward appearances.

 "And being fully persuaded that, what he had promised, he was able also to perform," (Rom 4:18-22).

-The one who truly believes and has faith will act on God's Word, with perfect assurance that his request will be granted.
+Faith connects the Believer with the Power of God.
+The one who truly believes and has faith will act on God's Word with perfect assurance that his request will be granted.